AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 # 1. Introduction # {#alib_characters_intro}

 Module \alib_characters_nl is very foundational.
-The main goal of the module is not to provide algorithms and functionality, but rather to provide clarity and consistency.
+The main goal of the module is not to provide algorithms and functionality but rather to provide clarity and consistency.
 Both are needed in two related areas, where the C++ language itself turns out to be a little unclear and fighting with legacy compatibility issues.<br>
 The two areas are <b>"characters"</b> and <b>"character arrays"</b>.
-The latter may also be called "character strings", however in the context of this module, the more general term "array" is preferred.
+The latter may also be called "character strings", however, in the context of this module, the more general term "array" is preferred.

-As it is discussed in the next chapters, both areas, partly for historical reasons, partly due to the abstract nature of C++, contain some of pitfalls and difficulties in respect to creating compatible, platform-independent and secure software.
+As it is discussed in the next chapters, both areas, partly for historical reasons, partly due to the abstract nature of C++, contain some pitfalls and difficulties in respect to creating compatible, platform-independent and secure software.

-This module introduces own type definitions and "type traits" aiming to overcome the difficulties while still using the same strictness and clarity that a programmer is used from the C++ language.
+This module introduces its own type-traits, concepts and type aliases aiming to overcome such difficulties while still using the same strictness and clarity that a programmer is used from the C++ language.

-And here, the scope of the module already ends!
-Further functionality is only found with separated modules like \alib_strings, \alib_boxing or \alib_basecamp.
+And right there, the scope of the module already ends!
+Further functionality is only found with separated modules like \alib_strings, \alib_boxing or
+\alib_format.
-We think that the combination of the modules together form an unrivalled team and no other C++ library that we know of, makes character and string handling as convenient, seamless, compatible, readable and flexible as these.
+We think that the combination of the modules together forms an unrivalled team and no other C++ library that we know of, makes character and string handling as convenient, seamless, compatible, readable, flexible and safe as these.

+For beginners in modern C++, a read of the short appendix chapter
+\ref alib_manual_appendix_tca may be helpful for understanding the motivation of this \alibmod_nl.

+As an exclamation to the rule, this \alibmod_nl has no main inclusion header.
+Instead, most of its functionality is already imported with the header \implude{Lang}.
+Only the functions and entities discussed in chapters \ref alib_characters_nsfuncs and
+\ref alib_characters_alignedchararray have to explicitly included with the header
+\implude{Characters.Functions}

 \I{################################################################################################}
 # 2. Character Types # {#alib_characters_chars}